Getting started with account hierarchies

 Managing individual sub-accounts

 To access specific sub-account details, click on the account name in either the table or graph view.
-There, you'll see a summary, including the account name, its hierarchy, user count, and sub-account total.
+You will see a summary, including the account name, hierarchy, user count, and total sub-accounts.

-To delete a sub-account, navigate to the sub-accounts section in your master account and choose the sub-account you want to remove.
-Then, proceed to delete the sub-account, which will promptly remove it from the hierarchy.
-Please note that sub-accounts can only be deleted if they have no associated children.
+To delete a sub-account, navigate to the sub-accounts section in your master account, select the sub-account you want to remove, and proceed with deletion.
+Sub-accounts can only be deleted if they have no associated children.

 Explicitly inviting users to accounts

 You can invite users directly to accounts by clicking the Invite Users button.
-When you do so, they will receive an activation or an invitation by email.
+They will receive an activation or an invitation email.

 Granting access to sub-accounts and future sub-accounts

 Grant user access to an entire hierarchy branch by assigning it at the parent account level.
-This grants the user full access to all current and future sub-accounts within that branch, allowing them to switch between accounts if the functionality is enabled.
+This grants the user full access to all current and future sub-accounts within that branch.
 The role assigned at the parent account automatically applies to all sub-accounts in the branch.

 Users can be granted automatic access to sub-accounts and future sub-accounts through both the Admin portal and the Backoffice.